semihberkayozturk/twitter-backend-clone/README.md

 ## Features

 * User authentication and authorization with JSON Web Tokens (JWT).
+* Caching with Redis to improve performance.
 * CRUD operations for managing users, tweets, and comments.
 * REST API documentation with OpenAPI - Swagger
+* DAO Pattern
 * Like and dislike tweets.
 * Follow and unfollow users.
 * Pagination for tweets and comments.
-* Caching with Redis to improve performance.

 ## Technologies Used